There are many types of "drives" - Prey, Play, and Pack, Etc.

-Drive is an inherent, unconscious desire that pushes the dog into taking action in relation to something.
+Drive - Is an inherent, unconscious desire that pushes the dog into taking action in relation to something.
 All dogs have certain basic drives.
-Sometimes, a dog with a lot of drive is referred to as being "Hot."
+Sometimes, a dog with a lot of drive is referred to as being "hot."
 Rarely does one inborn trait exist without the influence of another alongside that behavior.
 There are several “drives" that can exist with a diversity of intensities.
 For training aspects, some drives are desirable and some are not.
 Dogs have certain basic drives, each drive is linked to a dog's survival.
-For example, to survive out in the wild, a dog must have the desire and ability to seize and kill its prey.
-For our breeding program, we like dogs with strong nerves and an abundance of energy, where these drives can be channeled and focused along with sound and discerning qualities.
-As per the breed character traits.
+For example, to survive out in the wild a dog must have the desire and ability to seize and kill its prey.
+For our breeding program we like dogs with strong nerves, and a lot of energy where these drives can be channeled and focused along with sound and discerning qualities.
+As per the breeds character traits.

 Favorable drives are effective only when coupled with strong nerves and the correct thresholds.

-Note, the next time someone tells you that their growling and lunging dog is being "protective," that protection by its very description, demands the presence of a genuine and discernible threat.
-If the dog is carrying on defensively towards a non-threatening person/object, that's a frightened dog, not protection.
+Note: the next time someone tells you that their growling and lunging dog is being "protective," that protection by its very description, demands the presence of a genuine and discernible threat.
+If the dog is carrying on defensively toward a non-threatening person/object, that is a frightened dog, not protection.

 *Hardness - This trait is both psychological and physiological.
 It is a physical and/or mental resiliency towards unpleasant experiences.
 Hardness is best understood when compared to a pain threshold.
 A dog with a huge level of hardness can take an immense amount of pain and stress with minimal prolonged, negative effects.
 This type of dog requires stronger corrections when defiant.
 Physiologically, hardness is in direct relation to the thickness of the sheathing around the nerve fibers in a dog’s body; the thicker the sheathing, then the harder the dog.
 Highly excitable levels in a hard dog will increase its hardness where corrections may become totally ineffective.